History of the Puritans under Elizabeth I: Vestments controversy, 1563–1569

-The Admonition to the Parliament (1572) and the demand for Presbyterianism
+Admonition to the Parliament (1572) and demand for Presbyterianism

 Throughout the 1560s, England's return to Protestantism remained tentative, and large numbers of the people were committed to and sought a return to Catholicism.
 Three related events around 1570 ultimately led to the reinforcement of Protestantism in England.
 First, in the Rising of the North, the northern earls revolted, demanding a return to Catholicism.
-Second, after the execution of the Catholic Mary, Queen of Scots, Pope Pius V issued the bull Regnans in Excelsis, absolving Catholics of their duty of allegiance to Elizabeth.
-Third, the Ridolfi plot sought to replace Elizabeth with the Mary, Queen of Scots.
+Second, Pope Pius V had issued the bull Regnans in Excelsis, absolving Catholics of their duty of allegiance to Elizabeth.
+Third, the Ridolfi plot sought to replace Elizabeth with Mary, Queen of Scots.

-In response to this Catholic rebelliousness, the English government took several measures to shore up the Protestantism of the regime.
-First, all clergymen were required to subscribe to the Thirty-Nine Articles.
-Second, all laity were required to take communion according to the rite of the Book of Common Prayer in their home parish at least once a year.
-And third, it became a treasonable offence to say that the queen was a heretic or a schismatic.
+In response to this Catholic rebelliousness, the English government took several measures to shore up the Protestantism of the regime: all clergymen were required to subscribe to the Thirty-nine Articles; all laity were required to take communion according to the rite of the Book of Common Prayer in their home parish at least once per year; and it became a treasonable offence to say that the queen was a heretic or a schismatic.

 In this pro-Protestant, anti-Catholic environment, the Puritan faction sought to push further reforms on the Church of England.
 John Foxe and Thomas Norton presented a reform proposal initially drawn up under Edward VI to Parliament.
 Elizabeth quickly dismissed this proposal, however, insisting on adherence to the 1559 religious settlement.
-Meanwhile, at Cambridge, professor Thomas Cartwright, a long-time opponent of vestments, offered a series of lectures in 1570 on the Book of Acts in which he called for the abolition of episcopacy and the creation of a presbyterian system of church governance in England.
+Meanwhile at Cambridge, professor Thomas Cartwright, a long-time opponent of vestments, offered a series of lectures in 1570 on the Book of Acts in which he called for the abolition of episcopacy and the creation of a presbyterian system of church governance in England.